Klapf/MutTest/README.txt

 ultimate weapon, the Death Star, an armored space station with enough power to destroy an entire planet.
-Pursued by the Empire's sinister agents, Princess Leia races home aboard her starship, custodian of the stolen that can save her slaves and freedom to the vast galaxy...
+Pursued by the Empire's sinister agents, Princess Leia races home aboard her starship, custodian of the stolen that can save her and freedom to the vast galaxy...